xissburg/edyn/docs/Design.md

 Many physics engines give special treatment to _contact constraints_ (aka _non-penetration constraints_).
 In _Edyn_ they are no different of other types of constraints.
 The `edyn::contact_constraint` is simply part of the `std::variant` in the `edyn::constraint` component.

 Collision detection is split in two phases: broad-phase and narrow-phase.
 In broad-phase potential collision pairs are found by checking if the AABBs of different entities are intersecting.
-Later, in the narrow-phase closest points are calculated for these pairs.
+Later, in the narrow-phase, closest points are calculated for these pairs.

 During broad-phase, intersections between the AABBs of all entities are found using a _dynamic bounding volume tree_, according to [Dynamic Bounding Volume Hierarchies, Erin Catto, GDC 2019](https://box2d.org/files/ErinCatto_DynamicBVH_Full.pdf) and [Box2D](https://github.com/erincatto/box2d/blob/master/include/box2d/b2_dynamic_tree.h) [b2DynamicTree](https://github.com/erincatto/box2d/blob/master/src/collision/b2_dynamic_tree.cpp).
 The AABBs are inflated by a threshold so that contact pairs can be generated before the bodies start to penetrate thus generating contact points in advance.
 For any new intersection, an entity is created and a `edyn::contact_manifold` component is assigned to it.
 For any AABB intersection that ceased to exist, the entity is destroyed thus also destroying all components associated with it.
 The AABB is inflated a bit more when looking for separation to avoid a situation where they'd join and separate repeatedly.
 This is sometimes called _hysteresis_.